honeyhiveai/realign/README.md

 ### What is a Simulation?

-- A simulation is a subroutine that runs N times.
+- A simulation is a coroutine that runs N times.
-- Within the subroutine, your App agent will interact with the Simulator environment for several turns.
+- Within the coroutine, your App agent will interact with the Simulator environment for several turns.
 - After the last turn, the Evaluator functions will be run on the final state of the simulation to compute various metrics.

 ### Why should I simulate?